Grant Ward: Chicago Fire (loan)

-On 22 March 2014 Ward signed on loan with Major League Soccer club Chicago Fire.
-Ward's debut was delayed due to his injury on metatarsal that kept him out for months It took until 25 May 2014, where he came on as a substitute for Dilly Duka in the 61st minute, as Chicago Fire beat Columbus Crew 2–0.
-Ward's loan spell with Chicago Fire was extended until the end of the season.
-Ward scored his first Chicago Fire goal on 24 July 2014, in a 5–1 loss against San Jose Earthquakes.
+Ward had a trial with Major League Soccer club Chicago Fire in February 2014 to try and impress head coach Frank Yallop, scoring twice in pre-season friendlies.
+On 22 March, he joined the Chicago Fire on loan.
+His debut was delayed due to an injury on his metatarsal that kept him out for three months.
+It took until 25 May, where he came on as a substitute for Dilly Duka in the 61st minute, as Chicago Fire won 2–0 versus Columbus Crew.
+His loan spell with Chicago Fire was extended until the end of the 2014 season.
+Ward scored his first Chicago Fire goal on 24 July, in a 5–1 loss to the San Jose Earthquakes at Toyota Park.
 In the last game of the season, Ward then provided two assists, in a 2–1 win over Houston Dynamo.
-Following the end of the 2014 season, the club allowed Ward to make his return to his parent club.
+He scored one goal and provided two assists in his 12 starts and 11 substitute MLS appearances.
+Chicago Fire attempted to sign him on loan again for the 2015 season.